ROCm/rocprofiler-compute/docs/conceptual/performance-model.rst

 .. note::

-   In this chapter, **MI2XX** refers to any of the CDNA2 architecture-based AMD Instinct MI250X, MI250, and MI210 accelerators interchangeably in cases where the exact product at hand is not relevant.
+   In this documentation, **MI2XX** refers to any of the CDNA2 architecture-based MI200 series accelerators such as AMD Instinct MI250X, MI250, and MI210 accelerators interchangeably in cases where the exact product at hand is not relevant.
+Likewise **MI3XX** refers to any of the CDNA3 or CDNA4 architecture-based  MI300 series accelerators such as AMD Instinct MI300A, MI300X, MI325X, MI350X, and MI355X.

    For a comparison of AMD Instinct accelerator specifications, refer to :doc:`Hardware specifications <rocm:reference/gpu-arch-specs>`.
 For product